-What’s the best nasal spray for hay fever?
+What’s the best nasal spray for hayfever?

-What’s the best nasal spray for hay fever ?
+The best treatments for hay fever ?

 It’s that time of year again when the pollen count starts to climb, and hay fever sufferers begin to experience the dreaded, familiar symptoms of itchy eyes, runny nose, congestion and sneezing.
 For some people, it’s mild enough, but others get more severe symptoms that interfere badly with daily life.
 However, quite often, when doctors ask hay fever sufferers what treatment they’re using, it turns out they’ve been sticking to the same old antihistamine tablet for years, and are not aware of other helpful treatment options.
 Nasal sprays in particular can cause confusion- as there are so many types- some over the counter, some prescription-only.
 So what are differences between them and which is the best nasal spray for hay fever ?